Ranjha Ranjha Kardi: Plot

-The person Amma Jannate is talking about is actually Bhola, but Noori isn't aware of it until after her marriage.
+The person Amma Jannate is talking about is actually Bhola, but Noori is not aware of it until after her marriage.
 Has all this happened to her for good and a better future?
-Initially, Noori can't stand him, even feeling for Bhola.
-She then realizes that Sahir is a Cunning and Deceitful greedy man and she wouldn't want anyone else to have him as a life partner so in an attempt to break Komal and Sahir’s alliance and she exposes him to everyone and succeeds.
-It is revealed that 23 years ago Bhola’s mother made a wish at the Mazhar and she will sacrifice him and give him to a Peer.
-And it was her belief that if you arent having any children but as soon as you have your first child and you leave it at the Mazhar you will have many more, but her heart doesnt listen and she doesnt leave him at the Mazhar and then she never had any other children and Bhola became mentally ill and her husband died.
-She misunderstands the situation as the Peer being angry and that is the cause of the whole problem and says that if Bhola and Noori have any children she will leave the first one at the Mazhar but her daughter in law Noori explains to her that this can happen to anyone and we should not associate partners with Allah (God) and that if you have a child that is because of God and not a Peer at a Mazhar and that she is doing Shirk.
+Initially, Noori can not stand him, even feeling for Bhola.
+She then realizes that Sahir is a Cunning and Deceitful greedy man and she would not want anyone else to have him as a life partner so in an attempt to break Komal and Sahir's alliance, she exposes him to everyone and succeeds.
+It is revealed that 23 years before Bhola's mother made a wish at the Mazaar that she will sacrifice him and give him to a Peer.
+And it was her belief that if you aren't having any children but as soon as you have your first child and you leave it at the Mazaar you will have many more, but her heart doesn't listen and she doesn't leave him at the Mazaar and then she never had any other children and Bhola became mentally ill and her husband died.
+She misunderstands the situation as the Peer being angry and that is the cause of the whole problem and says that if Bhola and Noori have any children she will leave the first one at the Mazaar but her daughter-in-law Noori explains to her that this can happen to anyone and we should not associate partners with Allah (God) and that if you have a child that is because of God and not a Peer at a Mazaar and that she is doing Shirk.
 Noori tries to get away from Bhola, but later she develops love, care, and empathy for him, due to his innocence and pure love for her.
 This intense story develops from there, and so does Noori and Bhola's unconventional romantic relationship.
-It ends with Bhola’s mental condition becoming mostly fine and then she has a baby boy who Bhola refuses to meet as he is afraid of him being like Bhola, but when Noori convinces him to see his baby, he kisses him on the forehead and starts to cry.
+It ends with Bhola's mental condition becoming mostly fine and then she has a baby boy whom Bhola refuses to meet as he is afraid of him being like Bhola, but when Noori convinces him to see his baby, he kisses him on the forehead and starts to cry.